Further £12,000 in costs

 Following the fire, the Brigade’s fire safety inspecting officers visited the care home and raised a number of concerns.

-One of the most serious being the failure to keep the corridor clear of combustible materials such as furniture.
+One of the most serious being the failure to keep the corridor clear of combustible materials such as furniture and outdoor lounges.
 According to Brigade inspectors, this had prevented the corridor being used as an escape route, resulting in the serious injury of one of the residents and putting the lives of other residents at risk.

 London Fire Brigade’s Assistant Commissioner for Fire Safety, Dan Daly, said: “This was a very serious fire which nearly saw someone lose their life.
 “Protecting London’s most vulnerable residents is our priority.